Permission to write the thesis

 Landscape-oriented pages must have the page number situated in the same place as if it were a portrait-oriented page.
 That is, that the numbers will line up at the bottom of the page as in a bound copy of the thesis or dissertation.

-All margins of your ETD are to be set at 1 inch 2.5 cm).
+All margins of your ETD are to be set at 2.5 cm (1 inch).
 These margins apply to all thesis and dissertation material, including appendices, diagrams, maps, photographs, charts, tables, and others.
 All chapters should begin on a new page and should have a top margin of 2 inches (5cm), with the page number centered at the bottom.

 Line spacing should be either single or one and a half (1.5).
 Your committee may prefer the working paper drafts to be double spaced for editing purposes, but smaller line spacing is easier to read on a computer screen.